(Updated October 22, 2021)

 What is Overtime Pay?

-OT pay describes the additional pay given to employees who work beyond eight hours.
 The Labor Code of the Philippines sets a worker’s OT pay rate at 25% of their hourly rate on regular working days.
 But this rate can change if a company or a collective bargaining agreement (a legal contract between a business and a worker’s union) sets more generous pay rates.

 Who Isn’t Eligible for OT Pay?